International Six Days Enduro: History

 The event has attracted national teams from as many as 32 countries in recent years.
 Over its long history the rules and conditions have changed to keep in step with the developments in the sport, but it remains a supreme test of rider and machine.
-Over the six days and upwards of 1250 miles a rider must contend with strict rules about time allowances and restrictions on mechanical replacements, carrying out his or her own motorcycle repairs.
+Over the six days and upwards of 1250 miles a rider must contend with strict rules about time allowances and restrictions on mechanical replacements, carrying out their own motorcycle repairs.
 The ISDE can attract entries of more than 500 riders, together with thousands of support crew and spectators.
 This has a major impact on tourist income for the venue in which it is based each year.
 For 2013, the 100th anniversary of the holding of the first ISDT, the FIM announced that there were a record number of pre-entry requests of 820 covering 35 nations from across the Globe with 600 entries being allowed to compete.

 Usually referred to as the 'Olympics of Motorcycling' with trophies for best four-rider national, three-rider junior national, three-rider women's national, three-rider club national and three-rider manufacturing teams.
 Gold, silver and bronze medals are awarded on an individual level.
 The medals are typically awarded based on percentage of finishers, or relative to the best individual performance in the event within their specific class.
 Individual gold medals go to participants who finish within 10% of their class' top competitor's total elapsed time, silver medals are awarded for those who finish within 25%, and bronze medals are awarded to any rider who finishes all six days within their time allowance.